agentcommunity/AgentInterfaceDiscovery/README.md

 # Agent Interface Discovery (AID) - Core Library

-This repository contains the reference TypeScript implementation for the [Agent Interface Discovery (AID) v1 specification](https://github.com/agentcommunity/docs).
+This repository contains the reference TypeScript implementation for the [Agent Interface Discovery (AID) v1 specification](https://docs.agentcommunity.org/specs/aid/spec-v1/).
 It provides a robust set of tools for generating and resolving AID profiles, enabling standardized agent-to-agent communication.

+As the ecosystem of AI agents and agentic services expands, a fundamental interoperability challenge emerges: *How can a client application or another agent discover the endpoint and configuration for a service, given only its domain name?* Current methods rely on manual configuration, proprietary client-specific files, and fragmented documentation.
+This hinders scalability and creates a poor user experience.

+This document proposes **Agent Interface Discovery (AID)**, a simple, decentralized discovery protocol built on existing Internet standards.
+AID uses a DNS TXT record to enable a client to discover an agent's service information with a single query.

+The protocol features a dual-mode design to balance ease-of-use with expressive power:

+- **Simple Profile:** For basic, remotely-hosted agents, the DNS record itself contains enough information (URI, protocol, auth hint) for immediate connection with no additional steps.
+- **Extended Profile:** For more complex agents—including those that may run locally via packages (Docker, NPX, etc.) or have multiple endpoints—the DNS record can optionally point to a standardized **AID Manifest** (a JSON configuration file).
+This manifest provides a rich, unambiguous description of multiple implementations, detailed authentication requirements, and configuration options.

+AID is pragmatic, protocol-agnostic (supporting MCP, A2A, etc.), and immediately deployable.
+It provides a robust foundation for a truly interoperable agentic web by leveraging infrastructure that is already ubiquitous (DNS and HTTPS).

+## Official Specification

+- [**Introduction**](https://docs.agentcommunity.org/specs/aid/introduction/): Learn the what and why of AID.
+- [**Design Rationale**](https://docs.agentcommunity.org/specs/aid/rationale/): Understand the design decisions behind the protocol.
+- [**Full Specification (v1)**](https://docs.agentcommunity.org/specs/aid/spec-v1/): Read the complete technical specification.

 ## Core Concept: A Single Source of Truth

 This library is built around a "single source of truth" model to ensure that its types, validation logic, and the public-facing JSON schema are always perfectly synchronized.

-The entire system is driven by the Zod schemas defined in **`packages/core/src/schemas.ts`**.
+The entire system is driven by the Zod schemas defined in **[`packages/core/src/schemas.ts`](./packages/core/src/schemas.ts)**.

 This source of truth generates:
-1.  **TypeScript Types:** All static types in `packages/core/src/types.ts` are automatically inferred from the Zod schemas using `z.infer<T>`.
+1.  **TypeScript Types:** All static types in [`packages/core/src/types.ts`](./packages/core/src/types.ts) are automatically inferred from the Zod schemas using `z.infer<T>`.
 This means the types you code against are guaranteed to match the validation logic.
-2.  **Canonical JSON Schema:** The `schema/v1/aid.schema.json` file is programmatically generated from the Zod schemas.
+2.  **Canonical JSON Schema:** The [`schema/v1/aid.schema.json`](./schema/v1/aid.schema.json) file is programmatically generated from the Zod schemas.
 This file is the public, machine-readable contract for the AID v1 manifest.

 This approach eliminates drift between validation, static types, and public documentation.